Why You Might Be Failing at Beating The Afternoon Slump (and here’s how to fix it)

 Dim lighting in the workplace can prompt your brain to produce more melatonin – the sleep hormone that is responsible for your mid-day drowsiness.
 On the contrary, adequate light halts, or stops that production.
 Research shows that exposure to bright white light increased worker’s alertness and boosted the brain's responses.

-To give your brain a boost, open the blinds, turn up the lights, or plugin an extra lamp (consider getting a daylight lamp
+To give your brain a boost, open the blinds, turn up the lights, or plugin an extra lamp (consider getting a daylight lamp) on your desk.

 2. Check your thermal conditions